akktrsst/Advanced-Price-Discounting-PD-Models/README.md

 District, State, and Region.
 Validated results through multiple statistical tests, including chi-square, student t-test, and ANOVA.

 ## How to use:
-Change the "Path" of Datasets directory in "ipynb Notebooks".
+- Change the "Path" of Datasets directory in `ipynb` Notebooks.
+- Run each script